Rio-than/Gen-Data-analysis/README.md

 ## Program Structure
 ### Core Features
-1. KPI Dashboard and Stratified Metrics
-Calculates average survival years, early detection rate, and diagnosis stage.
+1. Health Indicators Dashboard and Stratified Metrics Calculates average survival years, early detection rate, and diagnosis stage.
 Stratifies data by gender, age, stage, smoking status, and region.

 2. Comparison with Global Benchmarks
-Uses GLOBOCAN, SEER, and peer-reviewed studies to compare national and local metrics.
+Uses GLOBOCAN (**Global Cancer Observatory**) , SEER (**Surveillance, Epidemiology, and End Results**), and peer-reviewed studies to compare national and local metrics.

 3. Risk Stratification and Screening Gap Analysis Highlights differences in detection and diagnosis by smoking status and age group.
 Shows missed screening opportunities in high-risk groups (e.g., smokers aged 65–70).

 4. Treatment Pattern Analysis
 Compares gender differences in treatment modalities (surgery vs. radiotherapy).
 Maps treatment choices across stages and regions.

 5. Regional Burden Mapping
 Identifies hotspots like Ethiopia and South Asia as highest-burden areas.
 Offers insights for targeted interventions in similar regions like western Kenya.

 ## User Interface
-This is a non-GUI tool focused on backend data analysis.
+This is a non-GUI project only  focused on backend data analysis.
 However:

-Tableau dashboards provide a visual front-end for stakeholders.
+Tableau dashboards provide a visual front-end for all stakeholders .

-The tool can be extended with a Tkinter or Streamlit interface for local clinical use.

 ## Project Timeline
 Day	Programming Tasks	Status
 _________________________________________
 1 |	Data collection and cleaning | Done
 2 |	SQL query development |	Done
-3 |	KPI calculation |	Done
+3 |	Health Indicators calculation |	Done
 4	| Benchmark integration |	Done
 5	| Tableau dashboard creation |	In Progress
 6	| Report writing and packaging	| Not Started
-Program Design
-Functions and Classes Overview
+## Data Source
+This data has been sourced from Kaggle
 ## Data Storage
 CSV files for raw patient records.
 SQL database for country-level metrics.
 Tableau for interactive dashboards.